 Elaborate Egg Decorating

 Easter egg decorating is one old tradition that Hungarians still participate in.
 You'll find them decorated with Hungarian motifs, including those that mimic Hungarian embroidery in ornate floral designs.
 Simple, homemade eggs may instead be dyed, bearing the imprint of a leaf.
 Dark red Easter eggs, sometimes with a white design, recall the spilling of Christ's blood.

 Easter is the perfect excuse for Hungarians with steady hands to show off their "egg shoeing" skills.
 This is an old decorating technique—said to have originated in a village of blacksmiths—in which a metal horseshoe is affixed to the blown egg.
 Some of these eggs will appear in ceramic or wooden form, though decorating real eggshells using traditional patterns and techniques may also be found.

 The Easter Feast

 The Hungarian Easter meal is hearty.
 Eggs and ham are staples and horseradish is a feature.
 Often times, Easter spreads will include lamb (in the form of goulash or paprikash, which is basically goulash but with meat instead of potatoes).

 And it wouldn't be complete without the sweet braided bread known as kalacs.
 This holiday mainstay, made with sour cream and a jam filling, forms a circle and may also play a role in other seasonal feasts, such as Christmas.

 Easter in Budapest

-However, you don't have to limit yourself to Budapest to seek out Hungarian traditions for this special time of year.
-Certain villages in Hungary are known for their Easter celebrations, including Mezőkövesd, famous for its Matyo folk art.
+But while Budapest is the epicenter of Easter celebrations, you don't have to limit yourself to the bustling city to seek out Hungarian traditions this time of year.
+Certain villages are known for their Easter celebrations, including Mezőkövesd, famous for its Matyo folk art.